Special Minors

 Comprehensive Exams for special minors

-With the exception of the economics minor, special minors do not take a minor field comprehensive exam.
+With the exception of the economics minor and methods minors (who may choose an exam or paper defense), special minors do not take a minor field comprehensive exam.
 Instead, students write and defend a special minor paper, which is graded by a committee of three faculty members.
 These papers must be defended with a passing grade by the end of January of the student’s third year in the Ph.D. program.

 The department advises students pursuing special minors to complete course requirements and defend special minor papers by the beginning of the fifth semester.
 Special minor paper defenses should take place no later than early in the fifth semester.
 Defending the minor paper early in the fifth semester will allow time for any revisions needed for a passing grade to be completed before the January deadline.